Three lined drawstring bags of various sizes made from blue and white floral patterned fabric.

 Take one of your drawstring fabric pieces and repeat the following steps for the others:

-Fold both short edges in by 0.6 cm (1/4 inch) and press to conceal the raw edges.
-Edgestitch along the folded edges.
+Fold both short edges in by 0.6 cm (1/4 inch) and press.
+Sew across, close to the folded edges.

 Fold the drawstring lengthwise and press to create a crease in the middle.